If you like TWER, please consider becoming one of the 100. Thanks!

 “According to Dr. George M. Hocking, professor of pharmacy at Auburn University, Pemberton sold his ‘magic formula,’ as it was called, as a child stimulant tonic,” the Plainsman wrote.
 “This syrup was distributed in a drugstore located on the main street, now College Street in Auburn.”

 Which drugstore?
-The Plainsman understandably went with Toomer’s; Hey, if you’re going to link Coke and Auburn, link Coke and Auburn.
+The Plainsman understandably went with Toomer’s (because hey, if you’re going to link Coke and Auburn, link Coke and Auburn).

 That turn-of-the-century-ish photo of Toomer’s Corner?
 It doesn’t show the Toomer’s Oaks, but it does show a Coca-Cola sign on the side of whichever drug store at the corner it actually was at the time.
-But by then Pemberton’s cocaine-fueld “infant soothing” patent medicine elixir (“Does it hurt?
-Here, let mommy ‘blow’ on it…”) had already evolved into something close to the tasty tonic we know today.
+But by then Pemberton’s cocaine-fueld “infant soothing” patent medicine elixir had already evolved into something close to the tasty tonic we know today.

 “He (the archivist) said the soft drink may have been sold in small quantities in Auburn during Coke’s earliest sales which began in 1886.”